 by Byron Ayanoglu

-Gourmet travel in Crete is a lyrical poem, punctuated by fresh produce; vegetables, fruits, oils, nuts and cheeses cultivated for centuries on Kriti.
+A Crete Food Journey - this is a lyrical poem, punctuated by fresh produce; vegetables, fruits, oils, nuts and cheeses cultivated for centuries on Kriti.

 The cuisine includes fresh olive oil, and plenty of it.

 Below is the tale of a gastronomic gallivant around Kriti by world traveller, acclaimed chef and author Byron Ayanoglu.

 Thank you Byron for taking this journey and deliriously delighting in the delicacies of Crete.
 Thank you even more for sharing with us here at We Love Crete.
 Kali Orexi!

 A Crete Food Journey - In and around Chania

 Crete's second largest seaport is the Venetian-built Chania, on the north-western coast.
 It is a maze of hillside, slender-tall, 16th century row-architecture, which descends in sharp-angled meandre down to the sun-drenched harbour.
 It is a stunning town, but we leave it eagerly in search of tirieftis, a cheese made from milk of pregnant goats, a rarely-found, seasonal specialty.

 My guide is old friend Aristedes Pasparakis, the mythical food maven.
 Having ran out of Canadian (Vancouver, Calgary, Toronto), and international (London, Los Angeles) locations for which to create epochal restaurants, Aristedes has been reshaping the restaurant business of his native Greece for the last nine years.